jsdealy/akvsbk/README.md

   and the meaning of life, probably because those were topics that were constantly on Tolstoy's mind at the time apart from the initial conceit of the story.
-  A lot of those costs seem specific to the legal and societal strictures binding marriage and divorce in 19th century Russia, but others are more universal.
-  BK doesn't touch on that topic at all, as far as I know.
-  AK, unlike BK, is a genuine and at times quite passionate "forbidden love" story.